whisk-ml/whisk/docs/heroku.md

 # Heroku Deployment

 [Heroku](https://heroku.com) is a cloud platform as a service supporting several programming languages, [including Python](https://devcenter.heroku.com/categories/python-support).
 Heroku is the default option for model deployment as a web service for whisk.
-In most cases, Heroku is typically free for proof-of-concept models and a low-cost, less complex approach compared to solutions like AWS Sagemaker.
+In most cases, Heroku is free for proof-of-concept models and a low-cost, less complex approach compared to solutions like AWS Sagemaker in the long-run.

 To deploy the web service residing in the `app/` directory to Heroku, type [`whisk app create [NAME OF THE HEROKU APP]`](cli_reference.html#whisk-app-create).